hhxsv5/laravel-s/README.md

 > For more information, please refer to [Swoole Server AddListener](https://www.swoole.co.uk/docs/modules/swoole-server-methods#swoole_server-addlistener)

-To make our main server support more protocls not just HTTP and Websocket, we bring feature `multi-port protocol` of Swoole in LaravelS and name it `Socket`.
+To make our main server support more protocols not just Http and Websocket, we bring the feature `multi-port mixed protocol` of Swoole in LaravelS and name it `Socket`.
 Now, you can build TCP/UDP applications easily on top of Laravel.

 1. Create socket handler class, and extend `Hhxsv5\LaravelS\Swoole\Socket\{Tcp|Udp}Socket`.